 Metals can be recycled repeatedly without altering their properties.
-According to American Iron and Steel Institute (AISI), steel is the most recycled material on the planet.
+According to the American Iron and Steel Institute (AISI), steel is the most recycled material on the planet.
 The other highly recycled metals include aluminum, copper, silver, brass, and gold.

 Metals are valuable materials that can be recycled again and again without degrading their properties.
 Scrap metal has value, which motivates people to collect it for sale to recycling operations.

 In addition to a financial incentive, there is also an environmental imperative.
 The recycling of metals enables us to preserve natural resources while requiring less energy to process than the manufacture of new products using virgin raw materials.
 Recycling emits less carbon dioxide and other harmful gasses.
 More importantly, it saves money and allows manufacturing businesses to reduce their production cost.
 Recycling also creates jobs.

-- Although almost every kind of metal can be recycled again and again without degradation of properties, in 2018, only 34% of metal in U.S. municipal waste facilities was recycled.
+Although almost every kind of metal can be recycled again and again without degradation of properties, in 2018, only 34% of metal in U.S. municipal waste facilities was recycled.
 Below are some additional facts:

 - Around 42 percent of crude steel in the United States is made of recycled materials.

 - In the United States alone, around 2.2 million tons of steel cans and other steel packaging waste were generated in 2018.

 - Steel and iron are the most recycled materials in the world due in part to the opportunity to recover large structures as well as the ease of reprocessing.
 The use of magnets in the sorting process enables recyclers to easily separate them from the mixed waste stream.

 - Currently, the single most recycled consumer product in the U.S. is the aluminum can.